christhekeele/shards/README.md

    run `shards` locally, since `shards_dist` uses `shards_local` internally.
 We'll cover the distributed part later.

-When you use `shards` on top of `shards_local`, a call to the control ETS table owned by `shards_owner_sup` must be done, in order to recover the [<i class="icon-refresh"></i> State](#state), mentioned previously.
+When you use `shards` on top of `shards_local`, a call to the controlling ETS table owned by `shards_owner_sup` must be done, in order to recover the [<i class="icon-refresh"></i> State](#state), mentioned previously.
-Most of the `shards_local` functions receives the **State** as parameter, so it must be fetched before to call it.
-You can check how `shards` module is implemented [HERE](./src/shards.erl).
+Most of the `shards_local` functions receive the **State** as parameter, so it must be fetched before calling it.
+You can see how `shards` module is implemented [HERE](./src/shards.erl).

-If any microsecond matters to you, you can skip the call to the control ETS table by calling `shards_local` directly.
-We have two options:
+If every microsecond matters to you, you can skip the call to the control ETS table by calling `shards_local` directly.
+You have two options:

- 1. The first option is getting the `state`, and passing it as argument.
-Now the question is: how to get the **State**?
-Well, it's extremely easy, you can get the `state` when you call `shards:new/2` by first time, or you can call `shards:state/1`, `shards_state:get/1` or `shards_state:new/0,1,2,3,4` at any time you want, and then it might be stored within the calling process, or wherever you want.
+ 1. The first option is to get the `state` and pass it as argument.
+You might ask: how to get the **State**?
+Well, it's extremely easy, you can get the `state` when you call `shards:new/2` by first time, or you can call `shards:state/1`, `shards_state:get/1` or `shards_state:new/0,1,2,3,4` at any time you want, where you might store it within the calling process, or wherever you want.
 E.g.:

     ```erlang
-    % take a look at the 2nd element of the returned tuple, that is the state
+    % The 2nd element of the returned tuple is the state:
     > shards:new(mytab, [{n_shards, 4}]).
     mytab

-    % remember you can get the state at any time you want
+    % Remember you can get the state at any time you want:
     > State = shards:state(mytab).
     {state,shards_local,4,#Fun<shards_local.pick.3>,
            #Fun<shards_local.pick.3>}

-    % now you can call shards_local directly
+    % With this state, you can call shards_local directly:
     > shards_local:insert(mytab, {1, 1}, State).
     true
     > shards_local:lookup(mytab, 1, State).
     [{1,1}]

-    % in this case, only the n_shards is different from default, so you
-    % can do this:
+    % In this case, only the n_shards varies from the default, so you can do this:
     > shards_local:lookup(mytab, 1, shards_state:new(4)).
     [{1,1}]
     ```

  2. The 2nd option is to call `shards_local` directly without the `state`, but this is only possible if you have created a table with default `shards` options – such as `n_shards`, `pick_shard_fun` and `pick_node_fun`.
-If you can take this option it might be significantly better, since in this case no additional calls are needed, not even to recover the `state` (like in the previous option), because a new `state` is created with default values.
+This option may prove to be significantly better, since no additional calls are needed, even to recover the `state` (as in the previous option), since a new `state` is created with default values.
-    Therefore, the call is mapped directly to an **ETS** function.
+    Therefore, the call can be mapped directly to an **ETS** function.
 E.g.:

     ```erlang
-    % create a table without set n_shards, pick_shard_fun or pick_node_fun
+    % Create a table without set n_shards, pick_shard_fun or pick_node_fun:
     > shards:new(mytab, []).
     mytab

-    % call shards_local without the state
+    % Call shards_local without the state
     > shards_local:insert(mytab, {1, 1}).
     true
     > shards_local:lookup(mytab, 1).
     [{1,1}]
     ```

-Most of the cases this is not necessary, `shards` wrapper is more than enough, it adds only a few microseconds of latency.
-In conclusion, **Shards** gives you the flexibility to do it, but it's your call!
+In most cases this is not necessary: the `shards` wrapper is more than enough, since it only adds few microseconds of latency.
+In conclusion, **Shards** gives you the flexibility to do it however you want!

 ## Distributed Shards

-So far, we've seen how **Shards** works but locally, now let's see how **Shards** works but distributed.
+So far, we've seen how **Shards** works but locally.
+Now let's see how **Shards** works when distributed.

 **1.** Let's start 3 Erlang consoles running shards: